Landixbtw/weather_cli/README.md

 ```

 > [!Important]
-> On MacOS you might need to execute both commands with sudo.
+> On macOS you might need to execute both commands with sudo.
 > sudo ./weather_cli Berlin.
 > If you run the commands without sudo the .json and .png files might not be created.

 ## How it works

 The ```src/main.c``` file handles, taking the user input, building the url with the [build_url()](https://github.com/Landixbtw/weather_cli/blob/main/src/main.c) function, with the city, and API key.
 It also handles the "umlaute" if the city name
 has them (For example München -> Muenchen).
-The weatherstack cannot handle the umlaute so this is necesarry.
+The weatherstack cannot handle the umlaute so this is necessary.
 It takes the json data it gets to from the api and writes it into a json file so that it can be read and displayed to the console with the help of [cJSON](https://github.com/DaveGamble/cJSON).
 It does all the parsing and checking of the json data.

-We first have to parse the json file with the [cJSON_Parse](https://github.com/DaveGamble/cJSON/blob/master/cJSON.c#L1195) function, to then be able to disect it with the cJSON library, to display the parts we want.
+We first have to parse the json file with the [cJSON_Parse](https://github.com/DaveGamble/cJSON/blob/master/cJSON.c#L1195) function, to then be able to dissect it with the cJSON library, to display the parts we want.
 We read the json file with all the data, into a buffer and then into the function.
 ```c
 while (fread(buffer, file_size , 1, temp_json_file)) {
     json = cJSON_Parse(buffer);